 As the federal government wrestles with critical issues – fallout from the global economic crisis, health care reform, climate change and so much more – Public Citizen is needed now more than ever.
 We are the countervailing force to corporate power.
 We fight on behalf of all Americans – to make sure your government works for you.

 We have five policy groups: our Congress Watch division, the Energy Program, Global Trade Watch, the Health Research Group and our Litigation Group.
 Learn more about them here.

 Public Citizen is a nonprofit organization that does not participate in partisan political activities or endorse any candidates for elected office.
-We accept no government or corporate money – we rely solely on foundation grants, publication sales and support from our 300,000 members.
+We accept no government or corporate money – we rely solely on foundation grants, publication sales and assistance from our 400,000 members and supporters.
 Please support our valuable work.

 Public Citizen has two offices in Washington, D.C., and one in Austin, Texas.
 Explore the rest of this section of our website to learn more about our accomplishments, review career opportunities, and download annual reports.

 Don’t hesitate to contact us if you have any questions.